Geneille/Mapping_Earthquakes/README.md

 ## Analysis

-Code was written in Javascript (see challenge_logic.js) to create the required map, and script was written in HTML so the map can load and can be viewed on a webpage (see index.html).
+Code was written in Javascript (see challenge_logic.js) to create the required map, and script was written in HTML so the map can load and be viewed on a webpage (see index.html).
 Necessary script files/links was rendered in the HTML file to ensure the map would populate as required and accurately.
 In general, the main steps used to produce the required map were:

 1. Use mapbox tile layer to create the background of the map and create the map object with center, zoom level and default layer.
 2. Add control to the map that will allow the user to change visible layers.